 We have to look at vaccines in a realistic and practical

-If 100,000,000 people were vaccinated this year and even one child died or had a serious reaction, that’s absolutely tragic.
-The family impacted by that tragedy will never be the same and their views on vaccines won’t be either.
+If 100,000,000 people were vaccinated this year and even one child died or had a serious reaction, that’s tragic.
+The family impacted by that tragedy will never be the same, and their views on vaccines won’t be either.

-I’m not downplaying the tragedy but we have to be realistic and we have to be practical.
+I’m not downplaying the tragedy, but we have to be realistic, and we have to be practical.
 It’s important that we look at the bigger picture and I know that sounds heartless but it’s the reality of the world we live in.
-It’s also the only way to really look at this issue in a responsible way.
+It’s also the only way to look at this issue responsibly.

 If 100,000,000 people were vaccinated this year and 100,000 children were seriously injured, that would be something shouted from the mountain tops across the globe.
 If 100,000 were injured, as horrible as that would be, it’s only 1% of the total people vaccinated, leaving the other 99% fine.